Multi-Dimensional Aggregation¶

 Approach¶

-- Parse time windows into
+- Parse the time windows into

 - Use a helper class (